Training structure

 Why?

-To be selected by an incubator-type support structure
+-To be selected by an incubator-type support structure

--Build a network in the field of entrepreneurship and innovation
+-To build a network in the field of entrepreneurship and innovation

-a 3-day "tool training" seminar
+-a 3-day "tool training" seminar

 -regular meetings with coaches

--deliverables: briefing note, market study, business plan
+-deliverables to be submitted: summary note, market study, business plan

 Admission